2015 Outback Bowl: Teams

 Both teams are dominant rushing teams with both being ranked in the top 12 rushing in the nation and both teams' starting running backs led their respective conferences in rushing statistics.
 At the end of the 2014 season, Auburn running back, Cameron Artis-Payne, had 1,608 rushing yards and 13 touchdowns while Wisconsin running back, Melvin Gordon, had 2,336 rushing yards and 26 touchdowns.
 Auburn comes into this game with an 8–4 record and Wisconsin has a 10–3 record.

 The game has a promising aspect, being one of only two bowl games with AP top 20 teams, besides the College Football Playoff Bowls on New Years Day.
-ESPN ranked the Outback Bowl the second best non CFP game to watch, only behind the Belk Bowl between the Georgia and Louisville taking place on December 30, 2014.
+ESPN ranked the Outback Bowl the second best non CFP game to watch, only behind the Belk Bowl between Georgia and Louisville taking place on December 30, 2014.

 The last time Auburn and Wisconsin met on the field was in the 2006 Capital One Bowl.
 Barry Alvarez, in his last game serving as head coach, led Wisconsin to a 24–10 victory over Tommy Tuberville-led Auburn.